-Without the longed-for purchase, Rosemary returns to the street, where she is approached by a poor, raggedy looking young woman about her own age.
+Without the longed-for purchase, Rosemary returns to the street, where she is approached by a young woman in tattered clothing about her own age.
 The young woman asks for the price of a cup of tea and says she has no money, which Rosemary finds unimaginable.

 Once back with her charitable case, Rosemary now feels odd and without direction.
 What should she do?
 Ultimately, she gives Miss Smith some cash and sends her on her way.
 Anxious about her own appearance, Rosemary takes great care in dressing for dinner and seeks reassurance of her charms from Phillip.

-Charity toward the poor was encouraged but certainly not by bringing a poor street girl into one's home.
+Charity toward people living in poverty was encouraged but certainly not by bringing someone into one's home.
 To the modern reader, the theme of social class restrictions may seem odd, but in Mansfield's culture, it was a very real concept.